savana10/PixelClear/README.md

 # PixelClear

 PixelClear is a framework which allows you to see how near screen design developed is near to the one designer has provided.
 Its a pretty simple easy to use tool which is displayed in Simulator or in TestFlight version when called.

 # Installation

-For Installing Pixel Clear, you need cocoapods
+For Installing PixelClear, you need cocoapods

 `pod PixelClear`